neckbeard-69/dotfiles/README.md

    ```

 4. **On Windows**:
+    JK 🐸
-    Currently, there’s no direct support for GNU Stow on Windows.
+    There’s no direct support for GNU Stow on Windows.
 You might consider using [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/) if you need a Unix-like environment.

 **Note**: You can install Stow on any system using your package manager, even if it's not listed above.